->Individuals and families on a cruise: The medical facilities on a cruise ship are limited and if you experience a medical emergency, you’ll want coverage to coordinate and pay for your evacuation to obtain proper medical care.
+>Individuals and families on a cruise: The medical facilities on a cruise ship are limited and if you experience a health emergency, you’ll want coverage to coordinate and pay for your evacuation to obtain proper medical care.

 >Missionaries and foreign aid workers: Often missionaries and foreign aid workers travel to politically dangerous areas or regions that are damaged by natural disasters.
 Be sure you can save yourself if something happens to you, so you can continue doing important work.

 It’s likely not inexpensive, easy or quick to get from one place to another in a pinch abroad.
-If you have reason to believe evacuation is worth being covered based on the way you’re traveling, evacuation coverage is a safe bet.
+If you have reason to believe evacuation is worth being covered based on the way you’re traveling, evacuation travel insurance coverage is a safe bet.
 Ensure that you are protected from the unknown with medical evacuation insurance today!